godfreybrew/CybersecurityMaster/README.md

 Middlewares where devs can deploy applications.
 You have YOUR application on the cloud and you can manag with only your application.

 > Examples : Google App Engine (java, python, Go), Microsoft Azure (.NET, java, php), Heroku (Java, ruby)

+### IAAS

+Infrastructure as a Service : Rent and deployment of servers (OS), and infrastructure elements (Amazon S3, Microsoft Azure)

+They give the network with the machine but you choose the confirguration.

+## ISMS

+Information Security Management System

+An SMSI is intended to choose adapted security means to protect and keep protected sensitive assets on a defined perimeter of the company.

+Based on the quality model : __PDCA__

+* __PLAN__: plan security actions to undertake
+	* _"I say what I do"_
+	* Define parameter
+	* Define policy
+	* Deal with the risk and identify uncovered risks.
+Risk management includes 4 possible treatments for each identified risk.
+Acceptation - Avoidance - Transfer - Reduction
+* __DO__: realize what has been planed
+	* _"I do what I say"_
+* __CHECK__: assess that there is no gap between what was planed and what is realized
+	* _"I control what I do"_
+* __ACT__: undertake corrective actions plan for gaps
+	* _"I correct and improve what I did and what I said"_

+# Security Network Architecture & Filtering